alibaba/tengine/docs/modules/ngx_limit_tcp_module.md

 Context: `main`

-Sets a shared memory zone and the maximum burst size of requests.
-If the rate of requests exceeds the rate configured for a zone, their processing is delayed such that requests are processed at a defined rate.
-Excessive requests are delayed until their number exceeds the maximum burst size or out of maximum concurrent in which case the request is closed after accepted.
+Sets a shared memory zone and the maximum of requests' rate.
+If the rate exceeds the configured value, excessive requests are delayed so that server is able to process at defined rate.
+If the number of delayed requests exceeds "burst" value, requests will be closed immediately after accepted.

 For example, the directives